swirlai/swirl-search/docs/Developer-Guide.md

 http://localhost:8000/swirl/search/?update=<search-id>
 ```

 The update will change the `Search.sort` to "date" prior to running, to favor new results.
-Swirl will also de-duplicate results using the `url` field, by default.
-As the update proceeds, Swirl will update the Search and Result message fields as appropriate, along with the result counts.
+SWIRL will also de-duplicate results using the `url` field, by default.
+As the update proceeds, SWIRL will update the Search and Result message fields as appropriate, along with the result counts.

 Use the [`RelevancyNewItemsMixer` and `DateNewItemsMixer`](Developer-Reference.md#mixers-1) to retrieve new, updated results.